Plasma kinetics: Discrete Boltzmann modelling and Richtmyer-Meshkov instability: Richtmyer-Meshkov instability

 \subsection{RMI with magnetic field}

-The magnetic field can suppress the evolution of RMI through transporting the barochorically generated vorticity away from the interface \citep{samtaney2003,sano2013}.
-In this section, the effects of magnetic fields on the evolution of RMI, including HNE and TNE effects, are analyzed.
-The initial magnetic field is set on the $y$ direction, and the parameters setting in different cases are shown in Table \ref{tab:1}.
+The magnetic field can suppress the evolution of RMI through transporting the barometrically generated vorticity away from the interface \citep{samtaney2003,sano2013}.
+In this section, the effects of magnetic fields on the evolution of RMI (including HNE and TNE effects) are analyzed.
+The initial magnetic field is set on the $y$ direction.
+Table \ref{tab:table2} shows the parameters setting in different cases, where $\beta = 2 p_0 / B_0^2 $ is the nondimensional strength of the magnetic field. \cite{samtaney2003} The other parameters are consistent with those in Sec.~\ref{settings}.